alien-tools/maracas/docs/_bcs/superclass-added.md

 ---

 ## Example
-The class `LandVehicles` in the library project adds the superclass `Vehicle` to its declaration.
+The class `LandVehicle` in the library project adds the superclass `Vehicle` to its declaration.

 ```java
 public abstract class Vehicle {